kassio/kassio.github.io/_posts/2020-06-18-rails-active-model-attributes.md

 #<PostCollection year: 2021, months: [1, 2, 3, 4, 5, 6]>]
 ```

-There are a few more tricks in that.
+There are a few tricks happening here:

 - `def readonly?` - The instances of this model cannot update the database.
 - `self.ignored_columns = columns.map(&:name)` - Ignore all the columns from the